In this article

 When you repeatedly perform a task under the influence of alcohol, you learn to do it more efficiently while intoxicated.

-Learned tolerance (also called behaviorally augmented tolerance) is a classic sign of functional alcoholism.
+Learned tolerance, also called behaviorally augmented tolerance, is a classic sign of functional alcoholism.
 However, not all people with a learned tolerance are high-functioning alcoholics.

-When you have environment-dependent tolerance, you can better tolerate alcohol if you drink in the same environment or somewhere similar.
+Regularly drinking alcohol in the same place may cause you to develop tolerance.
+When you have environment-dependent tolerance, you can better handle alcohol if you drink in the same environment or somewhere similar.

-It usually occurs in people with alcohol use disorders (AUDs) such as alcohol abuse and alcoholism.
+Drinking every day can lead to tolerance regardless of environmental influences.
+When place isn’t a factor, it’s called environment-independent or consumption-induced tolerance.
+It usually occurs in people with alcohol use disorders (AUDs), such as alcohol abuse and alcoholism.

+People typically show signs of intoxication when they reach specific blood alcohol concentrations (BAC).
 Low alcohol tolerance means you show these signs at lower drinking levels than usual.

-Other factors that affect alcohol tolerance include:
+The other factors that affect alcohol tolerance include:

+The liver produces two enzymes for alcohol metabolism: alcohol dehydrogenase (ADH) and aldehyde dehydrogenase (ALDH).
 Researchers discovered that people carry different variants of these enzymes, affecting their metabolic tolerance to alcohol.2

 African-Americans have ALDH1A1*2 and ALDH1A1*3.
 These enzymes are linked to lower tolerance and an increased risk for alcohol use disorder.

-You might think it is a benefit of drinking.
-But a high alcohol tolerance increases your risk for other problems.
+Having a high tolerance makes you less prone to alcohol’s impairing effects.
+You might think it’s a benefit of drinking.
+However, a high alcohol tolerance increases your risk for other problems.

 Over time, this can lead to a physical dependence on alcohol.
 Alcohol dependence changes the way your brain functions.

-When alcohol-dependent people cut back on their intake, they experience intense cravings and withdrawal symptoms.
+When alcohol-dependent people reduce their intake, they experience intense cravings and withdrawal symptoms.
+Most people would rather continue drinking than deal with them.

-Most people would rather continue drinking than deal with alcohol withdrawal.
-Unfortunately, this forces you into a cycle of alcohol abuse.
-Both functional and metabolic tolerance cause serious effects.
+Unfortunately, this forces you into a cycle of alcohol abuse—both functional and metabolic tolerance cause serious effects.
+Unless you stop drinking, you might develop:

 Ultimately, it depends on how much alcohol you consume and how frequently you drink.
 You can have a high alcohol tolerance and still develop alcoholism if you drink heavily for prolonged periods.